Internship abroad

 Highered

-TSM offers its students the Highered platform, which connects them with companies from all over the world.
-TSM's students can access global recruiters referenced in an exclusive network, benefit from quality international placements with over 1,000 high-quality internship and job opportunities worldwide, participate twice a year in the Global Virtual Fairs, a worldwide virtual fair where multinationals such as Mars, PepsiCo, Deloitte, Total, World Bank Group, European Central Bank HQ, United Nations and many others come to recruit their interns or employees.
+• • participate twice a year in the Global Virtual Fairs, a worldwide virtual fair where multinationals such as Mars, PepsiCo, Deloitte, Total, World Bank Group, European Central Bank HQ, United Nations and many others come to recruit their interns or employees.

 Highered

-Conditions for an internship abroad
+Preparing for your internship abroad

 Legislation in the host country